Edith Anderson: Life

 After 1973 she purchased a nineteenth-century farmhouse with a piece of wooded land at Georgenthal (Georgenthal: House 19).
 A piece of cultivable land in the countryside was a prized possession for city dwellers in East Germany where fresh fruit and vegetables were often hard to buy in the towns and cities.
-There is a suggestion that her discovery of country life provided an inspiration for her children's book, "Der Klappwald" ("The Chattering Copse" 1978).
+There is a suggestion that her discovery of country life provided an inspiration for her children's book, Der Klappwald (1978).
 In the words of a younger friend, the Georgenthal property served as "a refuge or parallel countryside world for family and friends, with lots of guests in the summer".

 Selected publications

 In East Germany, Anderson's best-known works were: